Improved invariant polytope algorithm and applications: Modified Gripenberg algorithm

 \section{Modified Gripenberg algorithm}

-From~\eqref{equ_bound_jsr} we know that the normalized spectral radius of any matrix product is a lower bound for the $\JSR$.
-Thus, by a clever guess of a matrix product one easily obtains good (maybe sharp) lower bounds.
-Algorithm~\ref{alg_modgrip} finds in nearly all of our numerical tests an s.m.p..
+From Inequality~\eqref{equ_bound_jsr} we know that the normalized spectral radius of any matrix product is a lower bound for the $\JSR$.
+Thus, by a clever guess of a matrix product one easily obtains good (maybe sharp) lower bounds for the $\JSR$.
+Our new modified Gripenberg algorithm presented in this section finds in nearly all of our numerical tests an s.m.p..